 We have 5 daughters, (including 2 sets of twins) 3 who are still at home.

-I love to camp, travel, garden, fish, bake, do needlework, sew, genelogy and ride horses.
+I love to camp, travel, garden, fish, bake, do needlework, sew, genealogy and ride horses.
 One of my favorite places to travel to is Northern Indiana (LaGrange county), where I have Amish cousins and to learn about my ancestors.

 My goal is to help this family stay on track financially and to stay out of debt, other than our mortgage.